DanishKodeMonkey/express-server-app-notes/Readme.md

 Note that the error handling middleware has a forth argument, err.
 The forth argument is a requirement for express to recognise the function as an error handling middleware.

+Now, whenever we pass `next(error)` with an error object, it will automatically pass control directly to the error middleware function.

 With this, we will handle all errors with a generic 500 error code.
 But we should probably handle more specific cases as they crop up before that.